stroiman/respect/README.md

 npm install --save-dev re-respect
 ```

-As this is a package with Reason code, you need to add it to the _bsconfig.json_
+As this is a package with Reason code, you need to add a refenrence to the
-file, as well.
-You might also want to add a "tests" folder, marking the contents
+package in the _bsconfig.json_ file, as well.

+You also need to add a _tests_ folder to contain the tests.
+At this early time
-as "dev".
+of writing, the only place that Respect searches for tests files is in the test
+folder.

 ```
 "files": [